tatami-web/IP-Tracker/README.md

 - The extension depends on external APIs, so internet access is required.
 - IPv6 addresses are not supported; the extension focuses solely on IPv4.

-## Overview

-**IP Tracker:** is a lightweight and user-friendly extension designed to display the user's current public IPv4 address and country flag.
-It leverages external APIs to fetch IP and geolocation data and includes a caching mechanism to prevent excessive API requests.
-Additionally, it features a refresh button with a cooldown and a visual animation to enhance the user experience.

 ## License